Research Visa Sponsorship Jobs in Florida

 Which visa types are most common for research roles in Florida?

-The H-1B is the most widely used visa for research scientists and analysts in Florida, particularly for roles requiring a specialized degree in fields like biology, chemistry, or data science.
+The H-1B visa is the most widely used visa for research scientists and analysts in Florida, particularly for roles requiring a specialized degree in fields like biology, chemistry, or data science.
 J-1 visas are common for postdoctoral researchers at universities.
 O-1 visas apply to researchers with demonstrated exceptional achievement.
 Many university positions also qualify under cap-exempt H-1B sponsorship, which bypasses the annual lottery entirely.

 Which cities in Florida have the most research visa sponsorship jobs?